ericbannon/ecr-terraform-mirror/README.md

 * Uses your pull token for cgr.dev.
 * Auths into ECR via the AWS SDK default credentials chain.
 * Pre-checks if the image already exists in ECR (by tag+digest) before calling crane.Copy.
-- If it exists, it skips and logs skip exists without downloading layers.
+* If it exists, it skips and logs skip exists without downloading layers
 * Only calls crane.Copy if not found, for speed and cost control.
+* schedule.tf runs the lamba function every 4 hours by default

 Note: ECR repo can be specified in the dst_repo variable in tfvars